angelueb/clustertut/content/Practical Examples/example_singularity.md

 One of the main aims and uses of Singularity is to bring containers and reproducibility to scientific computing and high-performance computing (HPC)[^1]

 For these reasons, Singularity is great for running tools on the cluster without having to request the administrators to install them system-wide.
 Users can simply pull existing images from public repositories, or build their own.
-This simplifies specially the use of tools with complex dependencies, without having to depend on system-wide installations of specific components and versions.
+This simplifies the use of tools with complex dependencies in particular, without having to rely on system-wide installations of specific components and versions.
+In addition, containers enable an easier reproducibility control, given that the gathering and building of the components can be registered systematically.
 Once ready, the containers can be run as SLURM jobs, in a very similar fashion to running regular binaries.

 In this example, we will use the latest version of **[Salmon](https://combine-lab.github.io/salmon/)** from a Singularity container to perform a quasi-mapping quantification of the reads that we pre-processed in the previous example.